billbuchanan/esecurity/unit04_public_key/README.md

 Can you crack the cipher and find the value, if you know we are using using 60 bit primes [example](https://medium.com/asecuritysite-when-bob-met-alice/cracking-rsa-a-challenge-generator-2b64c4edb3e7)?

+## A bit of fun

+* A Python program to implement RSA in just 12 lines [here](https://asecuritysite.com/encryption/rsa12).
+* A Python program to crack RSA in just 12 lines [here](https://asecuritysite.com/encryption/rsa12_2).

 ## Sample Exam Questions

 The following are sample questions for public key: